geocolumbus/picalc/README.md

 ## Pi - brute force method.

 This is a very inefficient method for calculating pi.
+It is limited to double precision.

 <pre>
 public double bruteForce(int iterations) {